metasoarous/tripl/README.md

 Targeting JSON, there's no limit to where this data can go.
 Any language should be able to read and use this data without a ton of difficulty.
-The core Tripy library clocked in at right around 120 lines of code with basic file read/write, pull query, and entity pattern matching evaluation.
+The core Tripl library clocked in at right around 120 lines of code with basic file read/write, pull query, and entity pattern matching evaluation.
 With all of the schema, indexing of VAE triples for faster reverse lookup queries and such, this looks to go a few hundred lines, but is still a fairly simple thing.
 But also, if you are on a platform or circumstance where Datomic, DataScript or Mentat are available, the format being used here can very naturally target any of these databases.

-## Tripy
+## Tripl

 This is the canonical python API.
 It's still in draft, so details may change, but the flavor is as follows.